Erlikosaurus: Discovery and naming

 The holotype specimen, MPC-D 100/111, was found in layers from the Bayshin Tsav locality on the Bayan Shireh Formation, consisting of an exceptionally well preserved skull, a virtually complete right pes only lacking the proximal end of metatarsals II, III and IV, and an almost complete left humerus.
 Other remains include some fragmentary cervical vertebrae, however, the count is not specified and they were not illustrated.
 These findings were made during a Soviet-Mongolian expedition in the Ömnögovi Province in 1972.
 Eight years later, the genus and type species, Erlikosaurus andrewsi, was named and described (although very briefly) by paleontologists Rinchen Barsbold and Altangerel Perle in 1980, however, Barsbold was not indicated as the name-giver of this particular species.
 The generic name, Erlikosaurus, was taken from that of the demon king Erlik, from Turko-Mongolian mythology and the Greek σαῦρος (sauros, meaning lizard).
 The specific name, andrewsi, is in honour to the American paleontologist Roy Chapman Andrews, who was the leader of the American Asiatic Expeditions from 1922 to 1930.
 Apparently, in the original description a left pes was claimed to be part of the holotype, however, this statement has not been mentioned again.

 Confusingly, in 1981 Perle again named and described the species as if it were new, but this time in more detail and spelling the generic name as a Latinised "Erlicosaurus".
 It is today widely accepted by most authors that the original name, Erlikosaurus, is valid.
-At the time of its discovery it was the only known therizinosaur (then called segnosaurs) for which a complete skull had been discovered, this helped shed light on a puzzling and poorly known group of dinosaurs.
+At the time of its discovery it was the only known therizinosaur (then called segnosaurs) for which a complete skull had been discovered, and this helped shed light on a puzzling and poorly known group of dinosaurs.
 It still represents the most completely known therizinosaurian skull.

 In 2010, Gregory S. Paul challenged the validity of this taxon, arguing that Erlikosaurus may be synonymous with Enigmosaurus (named in 1983), since the remains of the latter were found in the same geologic formation, and only known from pelvic remains, whereas the pelvis in Erlikosaurus is unknown; this would make Enigmosaurus a junior synonym of Erlikosaurus.
 However, since the holotype hip of Enigmosaurus did not closely resemble that of the specimen in Segnosaurus as would be expected for the Segnosaurus-like remains of Erlikosaurus, and there is a considerable size difference, paleontologist Rinchen Barsbold disputed the alleged synonymy.
 Additional to this, the remains of Erlikosaurus and Enigmosaurus are known from upper and lower boundary, respectively.
 Consequently, Enigmosaurus and Erlikosaurus are generally considered separated genera.
+Additionally, some maniraptoran specimens from the Dinosaur Park Formation of Canada have been referred to as cf. E. andrewsi in the past by Philip J. Currie, but these specimens are most likely indeterminate troodontids.